Yuki Yoshida

 Yuki Yoshida (born c.1914) was a Japanese-Canadian film editor and film producer.
 In 1978, Yoshida received an academy award for I'll Find a Way in the Best Short Film category with Beverly Shaffer.

 Life

 After her mother's death in 1925, Yoshida did not return to school.
 Even when the war was over, there was little reason to make up her education.
 Back then, the chances of getting a job were too uncertain.
 Moreover, the idea of having a career was unfamiliar to most of the women in Yoshida's generation, especially those who, like Yoshida, grew up in rural Japanese communities.
-In the summer of 1944, towards the end of the Second World War, Yoshida and her sister left the internment camp in Tashme, British Columbia.
+In the summer of 1944, towards the end of the Second World War, Yoshida and her sister left the incarceration camp in Tashme, British Columbia.